Theresa May offers British lawmakers a chance for a Brexit do-over

 May has said that after Parliament votes on the bill she will set out a timetable for her departure as Conservative leader and prime minister.
 Pro-Brexit Conservatives blame May for the country's political deadlock and want to replace her with a staunch Brexit supporter such as Boris Johnson, a former foreign secretary.

-In a sign of the splits within the Conservative government over Britain's departure from the EU, Treasury chief Phillip Hammond cautioned against trying to leave the bloc without an agreement on trade and other terms.
+In a sign of the splits within the Conservative government over Britain's departure from the E.U., Treasury chief Philip Hammond cautioned against trying to leave the bloc without an agreement on trade and other terms.

 In extracts released in advance, Hammond said "to advocate for 'no deal' is to hijack the result of the referendum, and in doing so, knowingly to inflict damage on our economy and our living standards."